 My driving force is being able to contribute to social progress and well-being by reducing society’s vulnerability to extreme events such as floods and droughts.
 I believe that achieving a sustainable development model is possible and I want to contribute with my grain of sand towards that end.

-Besides water, I am a big enthusiast of the great outdoors in all seasons and I enjoy hiking, skiing, ice-skating, and paddling, among others.
-I enjoy music and thought myself to play the guitar.
+Besides water, I am a big enthusiast of the great outdoors in all seasons.
+I enjoy hiking, skiing, ice-skating, and paddling, among others.
+I enjoy music (both playing and dancing!) and taught myself to play the guitar.
 One day I hope to do the same with the accordion, balalaika, recorder and ukulele.

 |Aug 19, 2021||I just refreshed my website based on the awesome al-folio Jekyll theme.|